 09 Jun Clarity Tool: “Chunking Up” A Big Project

 I am naturally good at this.
-You who know me know there are many things I am not even artificially good at.
+There are many things I am not even artificially good at.
 But self-organizing is something I get.

 Big Project Chunking Steps